-There is something familiar and haunting, for me, about these places.
-Where worn-out buildings now stand in this post-industrial afterworld, I try to picture the tailor shop at the top of the hill in Reading, Pennsylvania, where my grandfather made his living and raised his family.
+There is something familiar and haunting, for me, about these post-industrial landscapes.
+Where worn-out buildings now stand, I try to picture the tailor shop at the top of the hill in Reading, Pennsylvania, where my grandfather made his living and raised his family.

 This website uses cookies to improve your experience.